-SA-HELP is part of the Government’s HELP scheme and assists eligible students to defer all or part of their Student Services and Amenities Fee (SSAF) through a loan.
+SA-HELP assists eligible students to defer all or part of their Student Services and Amenities Fee (SSAF) through a loan.

-Any amount deferred through SA-HELP becomes part of an accumulated HELP debt which you will be required to repay through the tax system once you meet a certain salary threshold.
+Any amount deferred through SA-HELP will need to be repaid through the tax system once you meet a certain salary threshold.

 To be eligible for SA-HELP you need to be an Australian citizen or a permanent humanitarian visa holder, or New Zealand Special Category visa holder who meets the long-term residency requirements.

 Eligibility criteria and legislation around SA-HELP can change.
 See the Study Assist website for details.

 If eligible, you can apply for SA-HELP through Sydney Student (go to ‘My finance’, ‘Your finances’, then 'Government forms’).
 You will need to apply on or before the SSAF payment due date (2 June for Semester 1, 2 November for Semester 2).